Bake to the roots

 Description

-Delicious orange tart with caramelized oranges and a hint of whipped cream.
+A delicious orange tart with caramelized oranges and a hint of whipped cream.
+The perfect showstopper to make a lot of people happy!
+We love it!

 Ingredients